 Stress and Anxiety

-A cat's emotional well-being can also be a factor in coat health.
-When cats feel stressed, especially for long periods of time, their bodies release stress hormones.
+A cat's emotional well-being can also affect coat health.
+When cats feel stressed, especially for extended periods, their bodies release stress hormones.
 These stress hormones can disrupt the normal hair growth cycle.
 This can cause hair loss in cats.

 Common situations include changes in the house, new pets, and even boredom.
 Additionally, cats with anxiety issues for long periods of time tend to groom excessively, which can result in bald patches across the coat.
 This is called psychogenic alopecia.